Beware – Grub Alert!

 Preventative insecticides applied earlier in the season have proven very valuable in preventing grub damage.
 Lawns that have never had these types of applications could be in danger of infestation.
 As with many outdoor pests, prevention is always the best approach, and grubs are no exception.
 If you suspect an infestation or begin to see yellow spots in your turf, it’s time to take action.

 Do you suspect your lawn may be in grub trouble?
-Share your story in the comments!
+Contact us for an evaluation.

 |Home Lawn Care Reading||Pest Control Lancaster|